Back to Blog

 How are mental disorders diagnosed in young children?

-A skilled mental health provider will then analyze all of the information.
-If certain diagnostic criteria are met, they will make a diagnosis based on your child's age and personal reports from you as well and other caregivers or teachers.
+A skilled mental health provider will then analyze all the information.
+If certain diagnostic criteria are met, they will make a diagnosis based on your child's age and personal reports from you as well as other caregivers or teachers.

 How are children with mental health problems treated?